movementlabsxyz/movement-docs/docs/general/Mainnet/node_level_architecture.md

 - Creates the deterministic state transitions from the protoBlocks, and from which L2 blocks are created.
 - Both Fast Finality Settlement (FFS) and Data Availability (DA) writing are optional modules, and omitting them allows for two additional node configurations.

-The node can be configured to operate in the following three modes:

-- Can operate as a [Validator Node](#validator-node) with a key from the trusted validator set.
-- Can operate as a [Follower_Node](#follower-node) which removes the requirement to write batches to the DA.
-- Can operate as an [Archival Node](#archival-node) which removes the requirement to write to DA and settle to Layer 1 with FFS.

 ### Validator node

 A validator node is a full node that is part of the trusted validator set, which settles blocks via the [Fast-Finality-Settlement](high_level_architecture.md#settlement).